yuchen203/MeanFlow/README.md

 ## 📢 Shameless Plug (Ad Spot)

-🚀 Check out our recent project on stylized text-to-speech: [🧢 CapSpeech](https://wanghelin1997.github.io/CapSpeech-demo/) — if you're interested in expressive TTS.
+🚀 Check out our recent project on stylized text-to-speech: [🧢 CapSpeech](https://wanghelin1997.github.io/CapSpeech-demo/).

 (Yes, this is an ad 😂)